maazh10/scholarly/README.md

 - Add UI for profile, contact us and about us.
 - Polish UI.
 - Update home page with three js.
-- Integration with payment processing for premium content.
 - Deploy the application.